MammadovN/Machine_Learning/projects/02_unsupervised/anomaly_detection/fraud_detection/README.md

-# Customer Segmentation using Anomaly Detection Algorithms
+# Anomaly Detection with Isolation Forest, LOF, and One-Class SVM

-This project focuses on detecting anomalies in customer data using multiple anomaly detection algorithms.
-The goal is to segment customers into normal and anomalous groups, which can help businesses identify outliers or unusual behaviors in their customer base.
+This project focuses on detecting anomalies in data using multiple anomaly detection algorithms.
+The goal is to identify outliers or unusual behaviors in the dataset using three popular techniques: **Isolation Forest**, **Local Outlier Factor (LOF)**, and **One-Class SVM**.

 ## Technologies Used